BjornFJohansson/ypkpathway/ypkpathway/data/nb_template_pYPKa_ZE_insert.md

 Plan for the construction of E. coli vectors [pYPKa_Z_{tp}](pYPKa_Z_{tp}.gb) and [pYPKa_E_{tp}](pYPKa_E_{tp}.gb)

-In short, the insert defined below is cloned in pYPKa using the blunt restriction enzymes ZraI or EcoRV
+The insert defined below is cloned in pYPKa using the blunt restriction enzymes ZraI or EcoRV

+The pydna functionality is imported in the code cell below.

 	import pydna

-load the vector backbone from a local file.
+The vector backbone is read from a local file.

 	pYPKa = pydna.read("pYPKa.gb")

-import the restriction enzymes from [Biopython](http://biopython.org/wiki/Main_Page)
+Both restriction enzymes are imported from [Biopython](http://biopython.org/wiki/Main_Page)

 	from Bio.Restriction import ZraI, EcoRV

-Linearize the vector with both enzymes.
+The vector is cut with both enzymes.

 	pYPKa_ZraI  = pYPKa.linearize(ZraI)
 	pYPKa_EcoRV = pYPKa.linearize(EcoRV)

-Read the insert from a local file.
+The insert sequence is read from a local file.

 	ins = pydna.read("{tp}.gb")

 Design primers for the terminator promoter.
-The primers has specific tails.
+The primers has specific tails in order to produce a SmiI and a PacI restriction site in the EcoRV cloning position.

 	fp_tail = "ttaaat"
 	rp_tail = "taattaa"